ONIX for RROs

 The current version of ONIX-DS is Version 1.1, published in May 2010, which includes a few new elements added to meet specific implementation needs.
 Detailed specifications in PDF format, including notes on the changes in Version 1.1, can be viewed or downloaded individually here; and you can also download a zip file with the XML schema and most recent code lists:

 Where coded values are used in ONIX-RP and ONIX-DS, they should as far as possible be taken from the Dictionary maintained jointly by IFRRO and EDItEUR.
 By arrangement with the IFRRO ONIX Governing Board, local values can be added by an implementation group to meet special needs.
 The Dictionary is incorporated into the XML schemas as a separate .xsd “code lists” file that can be replaced without affecting the rest of the schema definition.
 If you download either the ONIX-DS or ONIX-RP XML schema, the latest issue of the code lists will automatically be included as part of the download package.
-If you have downloaded the schema with an earlier issue of the code lists, and wish to update the codes, you can do so by downloading the current issue as a separate .xsd file below, and replacing the earlier issue.
+If you have downloaded the schema with an earlier issue of the code lists, and wish to update the codes, you can do so by downloading the current issue as a separate .xsd file below, and replacing the earlier copy.

 Handbook: How to map ONIX for RROs to your system